ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/iam-roles-for-service-accounts/how-does-irsa-work.md

 4. The third-party website uses the Access Token to access user's Google profile data from Google's resource server.

-5. Google's resource server provides user's Google profile data to the shopping website, enabling her to log in and personalize her shopping experience.
+5. Google's resource server provides user's Google profile data to the shopping website, enabling the user to log in and personalize his shopping experience.

-!!! tip "Note"
+!!! note
     In OIDC, the primary focus is on providing a secure and standardized way for users to log in and obtain identity-related information in addition to OAuth 2.0 features for resource access.

 ### OpenID Connect (OIDC) Example

-Here's an example of OIDC where you log in to a client application (such as Upwork) using your Google account.
+Here's an example of OIDC where you log in to a client application (such as Upwork) using your Google or Apple account.

 <p align="center">
     <img src="../../../../assets/eks-course-images/irsa/upwork-sso.png" alt="Upwork SSL OIDC Example" width="300" />